gokhuu/Computational-Employee-ReadMe/Computation Employee/README.md

 3. Read through the email for first time login instructions

 #### BIB
-1. Email arjan.vandervelde@umassmed.edu and michael.purcaro@umassmed.edu to have your BIB server account set up
+1. Elaine will email arjan.vandervelde@umassmed.edu and michael.purcaro@umassmed.edu to have your BIB server account set up
 2. Download Google Authenticator from App Store onto your phone, you will need it scan the QR code the send you

 *See below depending on your OS*